-C. PAINT COLLECTION
+C. PAINT COLLECTION PROCEDURES

-Procedures.
-The program has agreements with owners or operators of all drop-off sites and events (other than HHW programs which partner through MPCA) and other partners, that set forth collection procedures.
-PaintCare agreements require that sites meet all requirements of local, state, and federal law, regulations, and policies.
+The program has agreements with owners or operators of all drop-off sites and events, other than HHW programs which partner with PaintCare through MPCA, that set forth collection procedures.
+PaintCare agreements also require that sites meet all requirements of local, state, and federal law, regulations, and policies.